Project 2: CS 61A Autocorrected Typing Software cats.zip

 Problem 10 (2 pts)

-function returns a list of lists of words, one list for each player, and within each list the words they typed the fastest (against all the other players).
+Specifically, the fastest_words function returns a list of lists of words, one list for each player, and within each list the words they typed the fastest (against all the other players).
 In the case of a tie, consider the earliest player in the list (the smallest player index) to be the one who typed it the fastest.

 For example consider the following match with the words ‘Just’, ‘have’, and ‘fun’.
 Player 0 typed ‘fun’ the fastest (3 seconds), Player 1 typed ‘Just’ the fastest (4 seconds), and they tied on the word ‘have’ (both took 1 second) so we consider to Player 0 to be the fastest, because they are the earliest player in the list.